-Following a review of regional characteristics and water agency experiences during the recent (2013 - 2016) drought period, the RDCP partners elected to limit the scope of vulnerability assessments to the water supply (municipal/industrial and agricultural) and environmental (instream natural resources) sectors.
-While the energy, recreation, and economic sectors are important, the impacts experienced during the recent drought to water supply and the environment were substantially greater.
-Additionally, it is believed that in addressing the water supply and environmental sector vulnerabilities many of the other sectors will also be addressed.
+Following a review of regional characteristics and water agency experiences during the recent (January 2012 through April 2017) drought period, the RDCP partner agencies elected to limit the scope of vulnerability assessments to the water supply (M&I and agricultural) and environmental (in-stream natural resources) sectors.
+While the economic sector (including energy, recreation, etc.) is important, the impacts experienced during the recent drought to water supply and the environment were substantially greater.
+Additionally, it is believed that in addressing the water supply and environmental sector vulnerabilities many of the challenges experienced by the economic sector will also be addressed.
 For example, maintaining water supply availability during dry conditions supports healthy economic conditions.
-It should be noted that energy production was significantly impacted during drought conditions, but much of the production occurs at facilities that are outside the geographic extent of this RDCP.
+While the majority of this section focused on the water supply and environmental sectors, a brief description on drought-related economic vulnerabilities is also included.

-The vulnerability assessment required developing extensive information for each agency in the region to assess water supply sector vulnerabilities, while environmental sectors vulnerabilities were identified previously during the Water Forum process.
-10 Each of these vulnerability assessments is described further below.
+The vulnerability assessment required developing extensive information for each agency in the region to assess water supply sector vulnerabilities.
+The vulnerabilities of water-related environmental resources have been and will continue to be developed through the WFSE process.7 Each of these vulnerability assessments is described further below.